top of page

 This project focuses on developing a cost-effective digital night vision system tailored for nocturnal wildlife studies.
 The goal was to create an accessible and practical alternative to expensive night vision solutions, enabling researchers and conservationists to observe and document nocturnal wildlife with improved clarity and precision.

-often face challenges in effectively gathering imaging data, making it difficult to locate, identify, and catalog wildlife.
-Traditional methods utilizing spotlights can be disruptive to wildlife and ineffective under various environmental conditions.
+in effectively gathering imaging data, making it difficult to locate, identify, and catalog wildlife in nocturnal wildlife studies.

 Screenshot 2024-11-25 215530.png